When you reach the end of a busy day, do you remember whether you took the time to drink plenty of water?

 Moreover, hydration supports detoxification via your bile.
 Your liver releases toxins into bile.
 In turn, bile is secreted into your gut, and some is bound by dietary fiber.
 Then it’s excreted via your stools.
 (18)

-BioActive Carbon also binds bile so you can eliminate it, rather than recycle it and its toxins.
+Carbon-based binders also bind bile so you can eliminate it, rather than recycle it and its toxins.

 So, good hydration goes a long way toward supporting your liver function, detoxification, and drainage.